 HI, I'M JENNI!

-I AM A WELLNESS EXPERT, A TRAUMA-INFORMED SHERPA, A GRATEFUL MOMMY, A SPIRITUAL JUNKIE, INTUITIVE EMPATH, A JOY SEEKER, A HEALTHY HOME CHEF, AND A RADICALLY HONEST, AUTHENTIC, AND COMPASSIONATE SPACE HOLDER.
+I AM A WELLNESS EXPERT, SOMATIC COACH, HEALING SHERPA, GRATEFUL MOMMY, SPIRITUAL JUNKIE, INTUITIVE EMPATH, JOY SEEKER, HEALTHY HOME CHEF, AND A RADICALLY HONEST, AUTHENTIC, AND COMPASSIONATE SPACE HOLDER.

 I have always been drawn to healing and helping people.
 Volunteering at a children’s hospital through high school evolved into a multidisciplinary, three-decade career in the health and wellness space.
 My love for healing, continual personal and professional exploration, and deep desire to help others find joy in their lives is my life’s purpose.
 Through the unfolding of my own healing journey, I am able to guide, coach, and support others on theirs.